Heroes-Academy/Intro-to-Python-Summer-2016/docs/source/tutorials/data_analysis.rst

 -----------------

 Take this raw data and turn it into a cleaner version.

 To do this, you have to go through each line, replace the newline character with the empty string (so it is removed), and split on the comma.

 Since the first line is the headers, you know the name of each column.

 So, you can take this information and make a dictionary per line which uses the column names in the header as the keys and the values of each row as the values.
 I have made a function which does this for one line.
 You have to figure out how to get the headers into a cleaned list, and how to apply this to every line in the file.

 This should involve:

 1. to make the headers, replacing and splitting the first line in the data (``data[0]``)
 2. then, use a for loop over the rest of the data (``data[1:]``) an apply the function
     - You will need another list to save things to (``clean_data.append(...)`` where ``...`` is a place holder for code you should write)
+example:
 ::
     def clean_one_line(line, headers):
         line = line.replace("\n", "")